projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 -  **core partition**: one vCPU is dedicated and associated with one physical CPU (pCPU), making much of the hardware register emulation simply passthrough.
-This provides good isolation for physical interrupts and guest execution.
+This method provides good isolation for physical interrupts and guest execution.
 (See `Static CPU Partitioning`_ for more information.)

 -  **core sharing** (to be added): two or more vCPUs share one physical CPU (pCPU).
 A more complicated context switch is needed between different vCPUs' switching.
-This provides flexible computing resources sharing for low-performance demand vCPU tasks.
+This method provides flexible computing resources sharing for low-performance demand vCPU tasks.
    (See `Flexible CPU Sharing`_ for more information.)